is Real Estate Research, Anyway?

 Market Feasibility and Appraisals

-At The Danter Company, we are a real estate research company specializing
+At Danter and Associates, we are a real estate research company specializing

 in market feasibility research.
 One of the misconceptions that we battle most often

 within the real estate industry is that a market feasibility study is the same thing as an

 appraisal, or that an appraisal is really all you need to ensure that your project

 achieves success.
 The following article addresses some details about the real estate